s3pi/K-Nearest-Neighbours/README.md

 # K Nearest Neighbours
-K-Nearest Neighbor( kNN) is a non- parametric algorithm which is used for classification as well as density estimation.
-Since kNN is non-parametric, it can perform density estimation for arbitrary distributions and unlike other parametric methods, here no knowledge of distribution is required beforehand.
-Also, there is no explicit training phase in this algorithmand all the training data is needed during the testing phase.
-If the data size is huge,it becomes computationally expensive.
+KNN is a non-parametric and it can perform density estimation for arbitrary distributions and unlike other parametric methods, here no knowledge of distribution is required beforehand.
+Also, there is no explicit training phase in this algorithm and all the training data is needed during the testing phase.
+If the data size is huge, it becomes computationally expensive.
+The aim is to find the k closest neighbours of a test sample in terms of distance between them in the feature space and increase the volume centered on the sample till it accommodates all the k nearest neighbours.

-The aim is to find the k closest neighbours of a test sample in terms of distance between them in the feature space and increase the volume centered on the sample till it accommodates all the ki nearest neighbours.
+In this experiment we first calculated the DTW distances between test utterance and each speech utterances using their 39 dimensional MFCC vectors.
+Using these distance measures we applied K Nearest Neighbors classifier for classification of given speech utterance.
+We repeated the experiment for different number of K. We got maximum accuracy of 59% for K=16.
+When we further increased the K to 32, the accuracy reduced slightly.
+Since the given three utterances are very similar, the distance between them is also very less.
+Also because of this similarity, there are cases were the inter class distance in more than intra class distance.
+Hence the KNN classifier accuracy is not more than 60% for the given speech data.
+We also performed an experiment by considering utterances /me/, /pai/ and /ta/.
+We got much better accuracies in all cases compared to our data having similar utterances.
+For example, we got accuracy of 73% with K=32.